 At this time of the year we know how important it is to have warm homes to live in.
 Choice invest millions each year in improving our existing homes to include fabric first measures such as insulation upgrades and new windows and doors.
 We also invest in new more efficient heating systems, including moving from oil to natural gas boilers where possible, and installing new heating controls.
 In 2020/21 we installed around 240 new efficient boilers, with an investment expected to be around £800,000 on boilers and heating controls, including improvements to our communal heating schemes.

-Within your home, you may be able to make small changes in order to use your heat and hot water more effectively, with some energy efficiency tips already provided this week on our website, such as closing curtains at dusk to keep heat in, and making sure radiators are not obstructed by curtains or furniture.
+Within your home, you may be able to make small changes in order to use your heat and hot water more effectively through some of the energy efficiency tips provided this week, such as closing curtains at dusk to keep heat in, and making sure radiators are not obstructed by curtains or furniture.

 It is important that you understand how to use any heating controls in your home as this will help improve comfort, manage your heating costs effectively, and reduce your impact on the environment.
 Heating controls will be different in every home, but many homes will now have a heating programmer, room thermostat and thermostatic radiator valves (TRVs).
 Further information on using these controls, and others such as those found on storage heaters, is available on the energy section of our website.

 One common misunderstanding is that a cold radiator means a heating system isn’t working.
 This is not always the case, and in many instances it is simply a result of the settings on heating controls within a home.
 For example, if your home has a room thermostat, or your radiators have TRVs, then once the air reaches a certain temperature your radiators will start to cool down.